fedora-copr/copr/frontend/docs/api_2/source/Resources/project.rst

     Returns details about Copr project

-    :param project_id: a unique identifier of the Copr project.
+    :param int project_id: a unique identifier of the Copr project.

     :query bool show_builds: embed Build_ entities owned by this project into the result, default is False
     :query bool show_chroots: embed ProjectChroot_ sub-resources into the result, default is False